-Visual Field Test in Scottsdale and Phoenix
+Visual Field Testing in Scottsdale and Phoenix

 We often associate our vision with being able to see what’s directly in front of us.
 But your visual field spans to the corners of your eyes too.
 This is called peripheral vision and it’s needed to see what’s happening around you.